What you need to know about debt (and how to pay it off)

 Tip #1: Shop around for lower interest rates—an instant way to put more money towards the principle.

-Over the years, Educators Agent-Mortgage Specialist Federica Screnci has helped many education members that have fallen into the high-interest debt trap—and the first step to getting it paid off is as simple as being aware of your options.
+Over the years, Educators Mortgage Agent Level 1 – Mortgage Specialist Federica Screnci has helped many education members that have fallen into the high-interest debt trap—and the first step to getting it paid off is as simple as being aware of your options.

 “The average bank credit card charges 14% interest, while the average department store credit card charges 20% interest or more,” says Federica.
 “With those kinds of interest rates, many people feel like they’re spinning their wheels when it comes to paying off debt.
 However, if you’ve paid your bills on time and have a good credit rating, there’s no need to pay these exorbitant rates.
 Call your bank and tell them you want a lower rate.
 If they don’t give it to you, call somewhere else—or better yet, call Educators Financial Group.
 Just like when it comes to shopping, sometimes the only way to get a bargain is to not be afraid to negotiate.”